THE 12 BIRDS OF CHRISTMAS

 in a song book for children published in London that year, and the

-other was a broadside printed in Boston, Massachusetts, about the same
+other was a broadside printed in Boston, Massachusetts, undated, but most likely about the same

-differed from the version we know in the order of the gifts on days
+differed from the 1909 version that is usually heard.
+The order of the gifts are not the same on the days

 nine through twelve.